barry-scott/PythonWinAppPackager/README.rst

 code for encodings.

-1.2.2 add the --modules-allowed-to-be-missing-file to allow the new module names to be added to the allowed to be missing list with requiring a new release of win-app-packager.
+1.2.2 add the --modules-allowed-to-be-missing-file to allow the new module names to be added to the allowed to be missing list without requiring a new release of win-app-packager.
 Typcially packages that support both python 2  and python 3 will reference python 2 modules that can be ignored.

 1.2.4 fixed an issue with dbghelp.dll that is not required for the app package being reported as required.